ndiego/blox/readme.md

 ### Changelog

+##### Version 1.4.3 – 2017-05-05
+* Fixed bug that broke urls placed in the Custom Block CSS settings field

 ##### Version 1.4.2 – 2017-04-10
 * Fixed bug inadvertently introduced by the quick edit bug fix in v1.4.1